influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.9/plugins/outputs.md

 Plugin ID: `kinesis`

 The [Amazon Kinesis output plugin](https://github.com/influxdata/telegraf/blob/release-1.9/plugins/outputs/kinesis/README.md) is an experimental plugin that is still in the early stages of development.
-It will batch up all of the Points in one Put request to Kinesis.
+It will batch up all of the points into one `PUT` request to Kinesis.
 This should save the number of API requests by a considerable level.

 ### Amon

 Plugin ID: `amon`

 The [Amon output plugin](https://github.com/influxdata/telegraf/blob/release-1.9/plugins/outputs/amon/README.md) writes metrics to an [Amon server](https://github.com/amonapp/amon).
 For details on the Amon Agent, see [Monitoring Agent](https://docs.amon.cx/agent/) and requires a `apikey` and `amoninstance` URL.

 If the point value being sent cannot be converted to a float64 value, the metric is skipped.